 Many people love the light reflectors that enable you to be seen in the dark as it’s a handy safety feature to have.
 However, a few people mentioned that the zippers on the pockets were quite flimsy, and some were prone to breaking quite easily.

-If you’re on the smaller side, and you’ve been having difficulties trying to find a fishing life vest that fits you well, the Extrasport Sturgeon Life Jacket just might be your best bet.
-For smaller people, they will most definitely find this product to be useful for them because it only comes in one size: extra-small!
-It is also available in only one color, which is the olive and black combination.
+If you’re on the smaller side, and you’ve been having difficulties trying to find a fishing life vest that fits you well, the Old Town Treble Angler Life Jacket just might be your best bet.
+For smaller people, they will most definitely find this product to be useful for them because it only comes in one universal size.
+It is also available in only one color, which is the brown and black combination.

-This small life vest is made of 420-denier ripstop nylon, and this type of fabric is the standard type that can be found among the most popular fishing life vests.
-It also has a lower back mesh that gives your back area increased ventilation.
-Since this life vest is on the smaller side, it weighs just one pound.
+This small life vest is made of 200-denier durable nylon, and this type of fabric is the standard type that can be found among the most popular fishing life vests.
+It also has an envelope pocket for holding a VHF/GPS device.
+Since this life vest is on the smaller side, it weighs just 1.4 pounds.
 Yet, despite this low weight, it can hold an excellent buoyancy of 18 pounds.
 This life vest is very handy when you’re out fishing because it has four large chest pockets that should give you ample space to help store your fishing tools.
-Also, its reflective shoulder straps that enable you to be seen in the dark are a useful safety feature.

 Despite its low weight, a few people have mentioned that this life vest can be a bit bulky, especially when you have filled the four pockets with a number of different fishing tools.

 While it’s great to have a fishing life vest, sometimes, you want to get more usage out of it and try it for other water activities.
-With our choice for Best Multi-Purpose Life Vest, the MTI Adventurewear Fisher Kayak Fishing PFD Life Jacket, you can do just that.
-While this life vest is great for kayak fishing, it also can be used for other water activities as it has been tested by the US Coast Guard at 50 mph for jet skiing, water skiing, and general boating usage.
+With our choice for Best Multi-Purpose Life Vest, the HYOUT Adjustable Fly Fishing Vest, you can do just that.
+While this life vest is great for kayak fishing, it also can be used for other water activities like hunting, hiking, camping, climbing, wild rafting, and photography.

-This life vest comes in a wide range of sizes from extra-small all the way to double extra-large.
-It only comes in the one green and gray color combination and is made of nylon material.
-At first glance, you can’t help but think it looks exactly like a regular life jacket with its center buckle closures and adjustable sides.
+This life vest comes in a universal size in two color combinations: army green or grey color, and is made of breathable mesh.
+At first glance, you can’t help but think it looks exactly like a regular life jacket with adjustable shoulder and waist straps.
 However, it lacks the puffiness from the padding in regular life jackets and has the capacity for 15 pounds of buoyancy.
-A neat feature about this life vest is that it has D-rings on it, which you can use to attach other pieces of gear or equipment to so you don’t lose anything.
-You can also store your items in two smaller chest pockets or two larger pockets below that are opened and closed via a zipper.
+You can also store your items in two chest pockets, two side mesh pockets, or two shell pockets that are opened and closed via a zipper.

 A common complaint with this life vest from people is that it tends to ride up while you’re sitting in your kayak, which can make fishing in it a bit uncomfortable.